shichao-an/notes/docs/lkd/ch4.md

 }
 ```

 `update_curr()` calculates the execution time of the current process and stores that value in `delta_exec`.
 It then passes that runtime to `__update_curr()`, which weights the time by the number of runnable processes.
-The current process’s vruntime is then incremented by the weighted value:
+The current process's `vruntime` is then incremented by the weighted value:

 ```c
 /*